 When asked about why Google did not pay more taxes in Australia, Ms. Maile Carnegie, the former chief of Google Australia, replied that Singapore’s share in taxes was already paid in the country where they were headquartered.
 Google reported total tax payments of US $3.3 billion against revenues of $66 billion.
 The effective tax rates come to 19%, which is less than the statutory corporate tax rate of 35% in the US.

 Benefits of Transfer Pricing

-- Transfer pricing helps in reducing duty costs by shipping goods into countries with high tariff rates at minimal transfer prices so that the duty base of such transactions is fairly low.
+- Transfer pricing helps in reducing duty costs by shipping goods into countries with high tariff rates by using low transfer prices so that the duty base of such transactions is lowered.

 - Reducing income and corporate taxes in high tax countries by overpricing goods that are transferred to countries with lower tax rates help companies obtain higher profit margins.

 - There can be disagreements within the divisions of an organization regarding the policies on pricing and transfer.

 - Lots of additional costs are incurred in terms of time and manpower required in executing transfer prices and maintaining a proper accounting system to support them.
 Transfer pricing is a very complicated and time-consuming methodology.

-- It gets difficult to set prices for intangible items such as services rendered, which are not sold externally.
+- It gets difficult to establish prices for intangible items such as services rendered, which are not sold externally.

 - Sellers and buyers perform different functions and, thus, assume different types of risks.
 For instance, the seller may refuse to provide a warranty for the product.
 But the price paid by the buyer would be affected by the difference.